lovebes/forestry-coram-software/content/blog/why-elixir-would-be-better-than-kotlin-in-a-startup.md

   * Integration level testing
     * How to build out so we can test via Docker locally?

-This is a series of discussion that will take a whole lot of time amongst the key hires I'll be making as a CTO.
+This is a series of discussions that will take a whole lot of time amongst the key hires I'll be making as a CTO.
 The underlying premise is that it should be a team decision, so that people will have a buy-in.

 You'd think this is necessary time invested so that we choose one and go forth from there, maybe throwing in a prototyping stage where we test out our decisions building out a microservice.